- Oops!Something went wrong.Please try again later.

 Cash and Capital

-Restaurant Brands ended the first quarter with cash and cash equivalent balance of $2,498 million.
-As of Mar 31, 2020, its total debt was $13.4 billion.
-The company’s board of directors announced a dividend of 52 cents per common share and partnership exchangeable unit of RBI LP for second-quarter 2020.
-The dividend is payable on Jun 30, to shareholders of record at the close of business as of Jun 17.
+Restaurant Brands ended first quarter with cash and cash equivalent balance of $1,563 million compared with $2,498 million in the prior-year quarter.
+As of Mar 31, 2020, its net debt stood at $11.4 billion compared with $10.9 billion as on Mar 31, 2020.
+The company’s board of directors announced a dividend payout of 53 cents per common share and partnership exchangeable unit of RBI LP for the second-quarter 2021.
+The dividend is payable on Jul 7, 2021, to shareholders of record at the close of business as of Jun 23, 2021.

 Restaurant Brands currently carries a Zacks Rank #4 (Sell).

 Yum!
 Brands, Inc. YUM reported strong first-quarter 2021 results, with earnings and revenues surpassing the Zacks Consensus Estimate.
 Both the metrics improved year over year.
 The company’s adjusted earnings of $1.07 beat the Zacks Consensus Estimate of 85 cents.
 In the prior-year quarter, the company had reported adjusted earnings of 64 cents.
 Quarterly revenues of $1,486 million surpassed the consensus estimate of $1,461 million.
 The top line also rose 17.7% year over year.
 The upside can be attributed to increase in company sales along with rise in franchise and property revenues.